Overwhelmed by increasing levels of racial tension and anti-immigrant sentiment

 You may email any additional questions to firstname.lastname@example.org.

-Jill Wener, MD is a board-certified physician.
+Jill Wener, MD is a board-certified Internist.
 In 2011, after suffering severe burnout, she learned a meditation technique that healed her burnout and also completely changed her life.
-She ultimately decided to become a meditation teacher and left her medical job to focus on her work as an expert in physician wellness.
+She ultimately decided to transition out of clinical medicine to focus on her work as an expert in physician wellness.

 Jill's interest in Anti-Racism began in earnest after the 2016 election.
-She attended an Anti-Racism retreat called Allies in Action, where she learned so much from the incredible women who led the retreat, Leslie Mac and Paige Ingram.
-At the retreat, Jill realized that she could use her expertise in mind-body techniques to really help people understand and confront their privilege and implicit bias.
-This course is the finished product from her final project at that retreat.
+She attended an Anti-Racism retreat called Allies in Action with Leslie Mac and Paige Ingram.
+At the retreat, Jill realized that she could use her expertise in mind-body techniques to really help people process the discomfort around race and understand and confront their privilege and implicit bias.

-You can email her at firstname.lastname@example.org, join her Conscious Anti-Racism Facebook group, and follow her on social media: Instagram @conscioushealthatl and Twitter @jillwenerMD.
+You can email her at email@example.com, join her Conscious Anti-Racism Facebook group, and follow her on social media: Instagram @JillWenerMD and Twitter @JillWenerMD.
+You can visit her website: www.jillwener.com.

 Maiysha Clairborne, MD is an integrative family physician, Master Practitioner of NLP, Hypnosis & Time Line Therapy®, and founder of the Mind Re-Mapping Academy: School of NLP, Hypnosis, & Time Line Therapy®.
 A healer at heart with over 20 years experience, she is passionate about transforming the lives the people she coaches and trains by teaching them how to communicate more effectively and how to eliminate the fear, self-doubt, negative thoughts & feelings that get in the way of their clarity, communication, focus, & productivity so that they have more confidence in themselves, attract more of what they want, and take their careers & relationships to the next level so they can live a life beyond their wildest dreams.